MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

   - [Power BI](/power-bi/guidance/power-bi-optimization).

-- Understanding that the performance of data solutions generally degrades over time, establish the capacity for [continuous performance optimization](/azure/well-architected/performance-efficiency/continuous-performance-optimize), along with proactive technical reviews of the solution, ensuring it remains [fit for purpose](/azure/well-architected/performance-efficiency/principles).
+- Understand that data solution performance typically degrades over time.
+Establish the capacity for [continuous performance optimization](/azure/well-architected/performance-efficiency/continuous-performance-optimize) and conduct proactive technical reviews to ensure that the solution remains [fit for purpose](/azure/well-architected/performance-efficiency/principles).

 ## Antipatterns

-- **The on-premises mindset:** Cloud services address the traditional constraints of procurement time, functionality, and capacity, while introducing the critical requirement of cost management across the SDLC.
-Failure to account for this factor across people, process, and technology often leads to bill shock and stakeholder friction.
+- **The on-premises mindset:** Cloud services address traditional constraints such as procurement time, functionality, and capacity.
+These services also introduce the crucial need for cost management throughout the SDLC.
+Neglecting this factor across people, processes, and technology frequently results in bill shock and stakeholder friction.

-- **Boundary controls are the answer:** Cloud services and PaaS in particular have introduced Identity as the key control that must be implemented and well-governed.
-Networking and boundaries controls are part of the answer and not the actual answer.
+- **Boundary controls are the answer:** Cloud services, especially PaaS, have made Identity the primary control that needs to be implemented and well-governed.
+While networking and boundary controls are important, they are only part of the solution and not the complete answer.

-- **Set and forget:** Any cloud solution must have regular reviews that account for the current usage and performance, along with the functional and pricing changes in Azure.
+- **Set and forget:** Every cloud solution should undergo regular reviews to assess current usage and performance, and to consider functional and pricing changes in Azure.
 Failure to do so often results in the erosion of value and effectiveness.

 ## Deploy this scenario